- You do not have a prior DWI, DWAI, or DWAI drugs conviction within the past 5 years

 If you can’t answer the above 5 questions in the affirmative, then you should not blow.
 If you can answer yes to those questions, then maybe…maybe you should blow.

 I’m a fortunate guy who has the resources to pay for a driver should DMV take my license.
 Most people probably don’t have that good fortune.
-So in my situation I would always refuse unless I had nothing to drink/smoke/etc for a long period of time prior to being asked.
+So in my situation, I would always refuse unless I had nothing to drink/smoke/etc for a long period of time prior to being asked.

 My choice to refuse would be a knowing choice.
 I know that most of the time (probably 90% of the time) I will lose my license while the case is pending, based on my refusal alone.
 I know this sounds like the most un-American, anti 5th amendment bunch of nonsense you’ve ever heard of, but the courts have determined that driving is a privilege and not a right.
-This is a terrible determination that was decided by judges that don’t have to worry about cops messing with them and don’t understanding that driving is a necessity for anyone who doesn’t live in Manhattan.
+This is a terrible determination that was decided by judges that don’t have to worry about cops messing with them and don’t understand that driving is a necessity for anyone who doesn’t live in Manhattan.
 It’s not changing though so we should play within the rules that these judges have set.

 So Why Shouldn’t You Blow Most Of The Time?